1) Overview

 update c/track n/Track F h/Alice vh/June Ong budget/500 trans/1 date/28.02.2018 amount/100 remarks/Fund Raising

-respectively, and updates the date, amount and remarks of the 1st transaction entry to28.02.2018
+UpdatestracktoTrack F, its budget to500and its head and vice-head toAliceandJune Ongrespectively, and updates the date, amount and remarks of the 1st transaction entry to28.02.2018,100andFund Raisingrespectively.

 Viewing all the ccas' budget : budget